TFS 2017 | TFS 2015 | TFS 2013

-TFS 2017 and later versions no longer support native integration with Microsoft Project Server.
+TFS 2017 and later versions no longer support native integration with Office Project Server.
 If you upgrade to TFS 2017 or want to use a third party option, see Synchronize TFS with Project Server.

 By installing Team Foundation Server Extensions for Project Server, project managers can use Microsoft Project Server to access up-to-date project status and resource availability across agile and formal software teams who work in Team Foundation.
 This integration enables data to flow from work items in Team Foundation Server (TFS) to tasks in enterprise project plans in Project Server.
 Project managers and software development teams can use the tools that they prefer, work at the level of precision that supports their needs, and share information transparently.
 After the two server products are configured, the synchronization engine maintains scheduling data and resource usage for the configured data in the mapped enterprise project plan and team project.

 To enable this flow of data, you must install Team Foundation Server Extensions for Project Server on the application-tier or web-tier servers that run Project Server that will participate in data synchronization.
 For more information, see How to: Add Project Server to Team Foundation Server.
 Project managers that use Project Professional must install Visual Studio 2013 or Team Explorer 2013 on their client computers.

 You can download a virtual machine that demonstrates how to integrate TFS and Project Server 2010 to allow teams to share data between the two server products.
 This virtual machine includes enterprise project plans in Project Server that are mapped to team projects in TFS, along with sample data to highlight key integration scenarios.
 The walkthrough documents illustrate four scenarios that simulate the interactions between the project manager, who is working in Project Server, and members of the software development team, who are working in TFS.